slyfox1186/imagemagick-optimize-jpg/README.md

 ## Command Lines

-#### To execute these scripts open an *elevated* `cmd.exe` window and run the command below in the same folder as your jpg file(s).
+- To execute these scripts open an *elevated* `cmd.exe` window and run the command below in the same folder as your jpg file(s).
-#### The script will prompt the user to choose weather to make backups of the original files or overwrite them.

 ```
 wget.exe -qN - -i http://jpg.optimizethis.net & call run.bat & exit